dumebi042/tokenize.it-smart-contracts/docs/fees.md

 - Crowdinvesting: When Y currency is paid, the fee is Y\*crowdinvestingFeeNumerator/crowdinvestingFeeDenominator.
 This fee is DEDUCTED from the Y currency paid and transferred to the feeCollector.
 - PrivateOffer: When Y currency is paid, the fee is Y\*privateOfferFeeNumerator/privateOfferFeeDenominator.
 This fee is DEDUCTED from the Y currency paid and transferred to the feeCollector.

+### Distribution contracts

+[Distribution](../contracts/Distribution.sol) and [Exit](../contracts/Exit.sol) both use `privateOfferFee` for fee calculation, but differ in *when* the fee is collected:

+- **Distribution**: Fee is deducted **once at initialization** from `totalCurrencyAmount`.
+Only the net amount is stored and made claimable.
+Individual `claim()` calls are fee-free.
+This prevents partial extraction of funds before the full fee is paid.
+- **Exit**: Fee is deducted **per claim** at `claim()` time.
+The fee is proportional to each claim's currency amount, so late claimers pay the same rate as early ones.

+In both cases the fee is sent to `privateOfferFeeCollector` as determined by the token's FeeSettings contract.

+[TokenSwap](../contracts/TokenSwap.sol) uses `crowdinvestingFee` per trade, consistent with its role as a secondary-market contract.

 ## Discounts

 Fee discounts can be realized in two ways, which will be explained in the next paragraphs.